gdjohnson/TK19/concepts/generalized compatibilism.md

 @Eigenrobot _"a general case of the Church Lady," an SNL skit character and American cultural archetype of a church-going woman who sees Satan in everyone's actions.
 "If you're a hammer, everything looks like a nail..."_

 DC Barker: _I'm always tempted to say “everything is just...”, but nothing turns off the reader like a reductive phrase such as this one!
 Everything?
 Just?
-Walter Kauffman in his three-volume series on Goethe, Kant, Hegel, [[Friedrich Nietzsche|Nietzsche]], Heidegger, Buber, Freud, Adler and Jung, zings Jung for constantly using that kind of rhetoric._
+Walter Kauffman in his three-volume series on Goethe, Kant, Hegel, [[Friedrich Nietzsche|Nietzsche]], Heidegger, Buber, [[Sigmund Freud|Freud]], Adler and Jung, zings Jung for constantly using that kind of rhetoric._

 # Introduction